nadre-project/nadre-tutorial/README.md

 In each folder there is a README.md file that describes how to perform the examples.

-If you have any questions or comments, please feel free to contact us using the Sci-GaIA project dicussion forum

 If you have any questions or comments, please feel free to contact us using the project dicussion forum: [discourse.ethernet.edu.et](http://discourse.ethernet.edu.et/)